 Thick As Thieves Live Service, Roadmap, and Console Guide

-A factual Thick As Thieves guide to the current post-launch messaging, why the game is not being positioned as a live service, and what is and is not known about future content and console plans.
+A factual Thick As Thieves guide to the current post-launch messaging, why the game is not being positioned as a live service, how to read the $4.99 launch scope, and what is known about console plans.

 Direct Answer